dukt/analytics-docs/en/configuration.md

 ## enableCache

-Whether request to APIs should be cached or not
+Whether request to APIs should be cached or not.

     'enableCache' => true,

 ## enableFieldtype

-Whether Analytics fieldtype is enabled or not
+Whether Analytics fieldtype is enabled or not.

     'enableFieldtype' => true,

 ## enableWidgets

-Whether Analytics dashboard widgets are enabled or disabled
+Whether Analytics dashboard widgets are enabled or disabled.

     'enableWidgets' => true,